 Image sizing tips for social media images

 It is vital that your brand imagery remains consistent across the different social media platforms to ensure that your message is coherent and appears professional.
+We also created a social media icons blog to guide you when using official logos for presentations and clients.

 We’ve listed the image sizing guidelines for all major social media networks including Twitter, Facebook, Instagram, LinkedIn, Google+, Pinterest and YouTube below.